aabbtree77/law2/README.md

 [List is all you need](https://dynomight.net/lists/).

-Web-wise, we are not viewers or readers, we are scanners.

-Instagram and X are more convenient and direct.
+Instagram and X can be more convenient and direct.

 Web design evolves like those colorful peafowls.
 This is about Darwin, not SOLID.
 I see people still add carousels with videos and "contact us" cards and chat assistants, progressive loading, all this extra clicking and attention hijacking.
 Horizontal scrolling just because "we can".
 Just drop it.
 None of this improves search, loading, information gathering.